Flutter-13Aprill/Food-Ordering-App-UI/assignment6/README.md

 # Food Ordering App UI 🍔📱

-A beatiful Flutter app for browsing and ordering food from a café.
+A beatiful Flutter app for browsing and ordering food from a Resturant.

 ---